Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

 script for listing every filke and directory script for printing
 A script for adding symbolic link
 A script for copying html
+A script for moving A-Z alphabets